exercism/common-lisp-test-runner/README.md

 # Common Lisp Test Runner

-(_c.f._ For full details and up to date documentation on automated test running for Exercism see [the v3-docs here][automated-test-runner].)
+(_c.f._ For full details and up to date documentation on automated test running for Exercism see [the docs here][automated-test-runner].)

 ## Interface